About ESUKU DEVELOPMENT FOUNDATION (EDF)

 11.1 Standing Committees and Their Functions

-• Finance, Audit and Risk Committee (FARC): Chaired by the Treasurer, it oversees financial management, internal controls, audits, and risk mitigation.
-It ensures compliance with financial laws, donor agreements, and corporate governance codes.
+Finance, Audit and Risk Committee (FARC): Chaired by the Treasurer, it oversees financial management, internal controls, audits, and risk mitigation.

-• Governance and Nominations Committee (GNC): Chaired by the Vice-Chairman, this committee manages trustee recruitment, evaluations, succession planning, and ethics compliance.
-It reviews performance and ensures Board diversity and accountability.
+Governance and Nominations Committee (GNC): Chaired by the Vice-Chairman, manages trustee recruitment, succession planning, and ethics compliance.

-• Programmes and Partnerships Committee (PPC): Oversees programme development, project design, and partnership cultivation.
-It ensures alignment between operations and AMF’s mission.
+Programmes and Partnerships Committee (PPC): Oversees programme design, project development, and partnerships alignment with EDF’s mission.

-• Monitoring, Evaluation and Learning Committee (MELC): Chaired by the Secretary, it supervises the design of performance indicators, evaluation frameworks, and knowledge dissemination for institutional learning and donor reporting.
+Monitoring, Evaluation and Learning Committee (MELC): Chaired by the Secretary; supervises performance indicators, evaluation, and institutional learning.

-• Digital Transformation and Data Protection Committee (DDPC): Chaired by the ICT & Compliance Lead, it ensures the security of data systems, adherence to privacy laws, and integration of technology into AMF’s work.
+Digital Transformation and Data Protection Committee (DDPC): Chaired by the ICT & Compliance Lead; ensures security of data systems and compliance with privacy laws.

 11.2 Ad-hoc Committees